 The protein powders I currently use and recommend are:

-- PurePaleo Protein by Designs for Health (available in chocolate & vanilla flavour)
+- PurePaleo Protein by Designs for Health (chocolate & vanilla flavour)

 - Collagen Peptides by Vital Proteins (unflavoured).

-- PurePea by Designs for Health (available in vanilla flavour)
+- PurePea by Designs for Health (vanilla flavour)

 Sign-up for Jennifer’s FREE 14-day smoothie challenge to experience a simple and natural approach for weight loss and better health.